patricklafrance/shelby/README.md

 When you override an event handler function you throw away the native behavior of that event handler if you dont call the base event handler.
 This is recommended that you always call the base event handler, but not mendatory.

-You can see a complete sample that use view model specific event handlers [here](#).

 #### Global event handler

 To add a global event handler you can use the `registerEventHandler` function.